Moritz Wagner (basketball): Orlando Magic (2021–2026)

+On July 1, 2026, it was reported that Wagner signed a two-year, $19 million contract with the Brooklyn Nets.

 National team career

 Junior national team

 Wagner won gold with the Germany U18 national team at the 2014 FIBA Europe Under-18 Championship Division B in Bulgaria.
 Averaging 16.1 points per contest, Wagner was Germany's leading scorer at the 2017 FIBA Europe Under-20 Championship.

 Senior national team

 Wagner helped Germany qualify for the 2020 Summer Olympics, where he earned the MVP award in the Olympic qualifying tournament in Split, Croatia.
 During the event in Tokyo, he averaged 11 points per game.
 A few years later, in September 2023, Wagner helped Germany win their first world title at the 2023 FIBA World Cup.
 He finished with averages of 11.9 points and 4.8 rebounds per game.